bxparks/AceSegment/README.md

             * `SimpleTmi1638Interface`: using `digitalWrite()`
             * `SimpleTmi1638FastInterface`: using `digitalWriteFast()`
     * [AceWire](https://github.com/bxparks/AceWire)
-        * Provides the I2C communication classes Used by `Ht16k33Module`.
+        * Provides the I2C communication classes used by `Ht16k33Module`.
         * Currently, it provides access to at least 10 I2C implementations, but the 3 that I recommend in most cases are:
             * `TwoWireInterface`: native `<Wire.h>`